AdamBoley/The-Space-Marine-Legions/README.md

 ### Acknowledgements

-[Alan Bligh](https://www.belloflostsouls.net/2017/05/bell-tolls-alan-bligh.html) RIP - A massive thanks to Alan for writing the Horus Heresy codicies from which the information on this site was gathered and distilled
+Alan Bligh, John French, Andy Hoare, Neil Wylie, Anju Malhotra - A massive thanks to these authors for writing the Horus Heresy codicies from which the information on this site was gathered and distilled.
+Sadly [Alan Bligh died in 2017 from cancer](https://www.belloflostsouls.net/2017/05/bell-tolls-alan-bligh.html).
+In a way, this site is dedicated to Alan's memory and his near-legendary contribution to the Warhammer setting.
+RIP Alan.

 [Games Workshop](https://www.games-workshop.com/en-GB/Home)/[Forge World](https://www.forgeworld.co.uk/en-GB/FW-Home)/[Black Library](https://www.blacklibrary.com/default.aspx) - For creating the Warhammer 40k setting and publishing Alan Bligh's work.

 [Ronan McLelland](https://www.linkedin.com/in/ronanmcclelland/) - my Mentor, who proved invaluable in project planning and providing guidance on User Design and User Experience principles

+[Code Burst](https://codeburst.io/how-to-create-horizontal-scrolling-containers-d8069651e9c6) - This particular Code Burst page showed me how to make a horizontally-scrollable image gallery for each of the Legion Articles